ndarville/ndarville.github.io/_drafts/women-in-tech.markdown

 ## Majorities of Men and Women in Software Engineering ##
 Just in case the chart needs explaining, each bar displays how the men outnumber the women---and vice versa.
 If a group of software engineers at a company is **90%** male, the bars will display the differential of **40%** from an even **50%**.

+The chart comes with a tooltip that shows the percentage and number of employees.

 We leave it as an excercise to the reader to figure out whom each side and colour represent.

 <div id="chart"></div>